 If you go a little further, you will reach the intersection with Shin-ohashi-dori St. The number of high-rise apartments has also increased in this area.

-If you follow Shin-ohashi-dori St., you will see Hamacho Ryokudo on the right side.
+If you follow Shin-ohashi-dori St., you will see Hamacho Green Road on the right side.
 There are also statues of Benkei in the Kanjin Book and display boards for "Ningyocho Hamacho Walk".

-This Hamacho Green Road is the trace of the Hamacho River.
-The Hamacho River used to be a waterway that separated from the Kanda River on the banks of the Kanda Sakuma River in Chiyoda-ku, and merged with the Sumida River near the downstream of Kiyosu Bridge.
-It is an artificial waterway that was excavated during the Edo period.
-Since then, excavation has been repeated for a long time, and it has been greatly useful for people's lives, but in the Showa era, landfills began as a place for disposal of residual soil after the war.
-Furthermore, by the end of the 1940s, all of the rest were reclaimed due to trends such as the Tokyo Olympics, the arrival of the period of high economic growth, and urban development.
-At present, there are buildings, roads, private houses, green spaces, etc. on top of the Hamacho River, and Hamacho Green Road is part of it.
+This Hamacho Green Road is the site of the Hamacho River.
+The Hamacho River was once a waterway that splits from the Kanda River on the banks of the Kanda Sakuma River in Chiyoda-ku, and merges with the Sumida River near the downstream of Kiyosu Bridge.
+It is an artificial waterway excavated during the Edo period.
+Since then, excavation has been repeated for a long time, and it has been very useful for people's lives, but in the Showa era, landfills have begun as a place for disposal of residual soil after the war.
+Furthermore, by the end of the 1940s, the Tokyo Olympics, the arrival of the period of rapid economic growth, and urban development, all the rest were reclaimed.
+At present, buildings, roads, private houses, green spaces, etc. are formed on top of the Hamacho River, and Hamacho Green Road is a part of it.

-As you proceed further, you will reach the intersection with Ningyocho-dori again, and Suitengu, which is under rebuilding, will appear.
-It is scheduled to be completed in the spring of 2016 (Page 100).
+As you go further, you will again reach the intersection with Ningyocho-dori St., and you will see Mizutengu under rebuilding.
+It is scheduled to be completed in the spring of 2016 (Honshiri Encyclopedia; 100 pages).

-Go further to the Nihonbashi River and cross the Kayaba Bridge.
-Kayaba Bridge is the third bridge counted from the lower part of the Nihonbashi River.
-The Toshin Beltway runs over the sky.
-The lower part of the bridge is Minato Bridge, and the upper part is Armor Bridge.
-The current bridge was replaced in 1992 due to the aging of the old bridge (monoshiri encyclopedia; page 25).
+We go further to the Nihonbashi River and cross the Kayaba Bridge.
+Kayaba Bridge is the third bridge from the lower part of the Nihonbashi River.
+Toshin Beltway runs over the sky.
+Minato Bridge is located downstream of the bridge, and Armor Bridge is located upstream.
+The current bridge was replaced in 1992 due to the aging of the old bridge (Honshiri Encyclopedia; page 25).